-A: We recommend the DJI Mavic Pro for field mapping, as it is a lightweight and versatile drone system that can be folded away for ease of transport.
-It also has a 12 megapixel camera and we can upgrade it with the NDRE or NDVI sensor from Sentera.
-(This sensor is additional and does not replace the standard camera).
+A: We recommend the DJI Mavic 2 Pro for field mapping, as it is a lightweight and versatile drone system that can be folded away for ease of transport.
+It also has a 20 megapixel camera.

 A: It depends which package you want and which drone you buy.
 Most DJI drones come with a decent carry case when bought new, however you can often get a better case if you buy the “fly more” bundle, which also comes with extra batteries.

 A: You can carry up to two lithium batteries on a flight if they are over 100Wh, but you aren’t restricted on any batteries under 100Wh.
 It is best however, to check with your airline before taking them.
 You also have to keep the batteries in your hand luggage.

 A: Again this depends on which drone system you have, but they range from around 15-30 mins.

 A: Most DJI drone systems have an RTH safety feature built in, but you shouldn’t rely on it.
 If you see your drone getting low on battery, it’s best to land it yourself.